Back to Louisiana

 Plain English: The amendment changes how police departments notify the public about illegal firearm discharges by allowing electronic dissemination instead of physical materials.

-• Removes the requirement for police departments to distribute information about illegal firearm discharge through physical materials.
+• Removes the requirement for police departments to provide physical materials and allows them to use electronic methods to disseminate information about illegal firearm discharges.

-• The amendment does not specify how exactly the electronic dissemination will be carried out.
+• The amendment text does not specify how exactly the electronic dissemination will be carried out, leaving some details unclear.

 Plain English: SCAHB364 539 3205 SENATE COMMITTEE AMENDMENTS 2026 Regular Session Amendments proposed by Senate Committee on Judiciary B to Engrossed House Bill No.